People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Rottweilers always appear on these types of lists, and it is easy to see why.
 They’ve got all the hallmarks of an intimidating breed: They’re pretty big, they’re clad primarily in black fur, they’re incredibly muscular and are often suspicious of strangers.

 But Rottweilers aren’t only intimidating – they also make incredible companions, who are sensitive, loving and loyal.
-They don’t like being far from their owners, so they aren’t great for families that spend a lot of time away from the home.
+However, they don’t like being far from their owners, so they aren’t great for families that spend a lot of time away from the home.

-Additionally, they are amazingly intelligent and head-strong dogs, who require an owner who can assert dominance in a confident, yet loving manner.
+Additionally, they are amazingly intelligent and head-strong dogs, who require an owner who can lead them in a confident, yet loving manner.

 Generally speaking, Rottweilers are not a great choice for first-time owners.
 However, females can be a bit easier for novices to control.